yxy8836/MinesThesisTemplate/README.md

-# Colorado Schoolf of Mines Thesis Template
+# Colorado School of Mines Thesis Template
 #### A latex template for theses and dissertations at _Colorado School of Mines_.

 #### See an _example_ of the compiled result: [View PDF](mines-thesis-template.pdf)